 Transportation Challenges: The campus is near Cajamarca, Peru.
 We are actually in a small community called Llacanora, seven miles from Cajamarca.
 There are three principal ways to get into to town.
 1) Combi – this is public transportation that runs throughout the day from 8am-6pm.
 Using this form of transport includes an half mile walk to the bus stop, cost $0.50 and takes about 35-55 min.
 2) Taxi – you can call a taxi to pick you up from the Bible College and take you anywhere in Cajamarca for $5 to $6.
 3) Staff vehicle – there is presently just one vehicle on campus that staff members (only) share and can use occasionally.
-There no stores, shops or coffee shops in the area so if you wish to do any shopping you will need to use one of the above methods to go into town.
+There are no stores, shops or coffee shops in the area so if you wish to do any shopping you will need to use one of the above methods to go into town.

 Weather Challenges: Throughout the year the weather rarely fluctuates.
 Our average temperature throughout the year is a low of 44°F (4°C) and a high of 70°C (21°C), and is consistent during summer and winter.
 Many visitors are surprised by the cold mountain air.
 Because of the cooler weather and our cement housing structures having no forced heating or cooling it is better to pack primarily warm clothing.
-During rainy months (October-February) it is not uncommon to have a thirty minute downpour several times a week.
+During rainy months (October-March) it is not uncommon to have a thirty minute downpour several times a week.
 This also means you should have shoes that are ready for dirt and mud.
 Having a rain jacket with hood is always a good idea.
 However the region would be considered dry and arid.

 Water Challenges: The water on campus is provided from our only on-site well.
-This water is filtered (reverse osmosis) and becomes our our drinking water (located in five-gallon jugs in the kitchen).
-Plumbed hot water is only found in our kitchen and in the campus showers.
+This water is filtered (reverse osmosis) and becomes our drinking water (located in five-gallon jugs in the kitchen).
+Plumbed hot water is only found in the campus showers.
 Because of the high volume of people on campus, visiting teams, and water use for agriculture and animals; it is not uncommon to empty the water cistern.
 When this happens we need to conserve water by limiting showers and toilet usage until water is restored.
 This may mean that we are without water from four-to-six hours daily.
 For this reason, we request “missionary showers” be taken — briefly rinse, turn the water off, soap up, then turn the water back on to rinse.
 This not only conserves water but it conserves propane fuel which is used for water heating.